c-rawfish/meowclicker/README.md

 Alternatively, if you're tired of waiting, open a pull request and contribute!

 - Click sounds
-- Customizable toggle hotkey
 - Bridge/right clicker
 - Config saving
 - Additional customization options
-- Window selector (only click on certain windows, like Minecraft)
-- Autoblock